-Current business year Previous business year Dumaga of halding gummany of Does the Issue Shares Shares Purpose of holding, summary of business alliance, etc., issuer hold 15540 Total amount recorded Total amount recorded quantitative effects of holding, shares in the on balance sheet (million yen) on balance sheet (million yen) and reason for increase in shares Company?
+Current business year Previous business year D £1 -14: £ Danadha Issue Shares Shares Purpose of holding, summary of business alliance, etc., Does the issuer hold 15540 Total amount recorded on balance sheet (million yen) Total amount recorded on balance sheet (million yen) quantitative effects of holding, and reason for increase in shares shares in the Company?
 562,100 562,100 The Company has concluded AP HOLDINGS CO., LTD. 542 417 with the issuer an agreement concerning a business alliance intended for purposes such as enhancing purchasing functions for sustainable unused fish and other marine resources.
 The issuer and the Company jointly manage Toyosu Gyosho Sanchoku Ichiba, which purchases seafoods directly from producers.
 N